EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 >>> r = requests.post(url, files=files, params=payload, verify=False)
 ```

-When the request is successfull, the result can be checked:
+When the request is successful, the result can be checked:
 ```python
 >>> print r
 <Response [200]>